treeman/jonashietala/drafts/my_idea_for_a_payment_processor_for_the_coinparty_2020_hackathon.markdown

 3. [BTCPayServer][]

    Many say this is the gold standard of accepting cryptocurrency payments.
-It does everything I want it to (and more!).
+It does everything I want (and more!).
 Writing a custom integration shouldn't be too hard either.

-   Although "BTC" in the name might lead you to believe that it only supports BTC, it does in fact support a number of other cryptocurrencies, such as Litecoin, Monero and even Bitcoin Gold...
+   Although "BTC" in the name might lead you to believe that it only supports Bitcoin, it does support a number of other cryptocurrencies, such as Litecoin, Monero and even Bitcoin Gold...

    But it doesn't support Bitcoin Cash.